-- Let the survivor know when communications are likely to come from DCFS to the abuser (so the survivor can plan for the potential increased danger at these times).
+- Let the survivor know when communications are likely to come from DCYF to the abuser (so the survivor can plan for the potential increased danger at these times).

-- Under RCW 26.44.063, DCFS workers can petition for a Protective Order barring the abuser’s presence in the home (rather than the survivor asking the courts for an order).
+- Under RCW 26.44.063, DCYF workers can petition for a Protective Order barring the abuser’s presence in the home (rather than the survivor asking the courts for an order).